midpt/cdrama/_posts/2016-06-04- Foundation_carousel.md

 	</div>
   </div>

- Navigation Next and Prev arrows will be shown in PC only.
+ Navigation Next and Prev arrows will only be shown PC only.
- For touch devices, it will not be shown.
-You just swipe left right to change slide To manually change the Left pos of Next and Prev arrows, create the following style at the top of the page
+ For touch devices, they will not be shown.
+User just swipe left or right to change the slide.
+ To manually change the Left position of Next and Prev arrows, create the following style at the top of the page You need to include the style tag.

 	.orbit-container .orbit-prev  {
 	  /*  left:+25%;  */